 Franklin County in Virginia was also known as the ‘Moonshine Capital of the World’ because of the illegal moonshine trade its residents were involved in.
-Another attraction in Virginia, apart from its mountains, is the Taubman Museum which was renowned for the arts and culture of the place.
-Be it the Garth Newel Music Center or the Winston Link Museum, and there is a lot Virginia offers to visitors traveling to the state.
+Another attraction in Virginia, besides its mountains, is the Taubman Museum, renowned for its arts and culture.
+Be it the Garth Newel Music Center or the Winston Link Museum, Virginia offers a lot to visitors traveling to the state.

 Virginia Mountains is the perfect spot for all those looking for outdoor recreation and adventure and a break from the hectic city life.
-There is a lot to conquer here in terms of adventure and excitement, and a trip to Virginia Mountains is a good way to make memories.
+There is much to conquer here regarding adventure and excitement, and a trip to the Virginia Mountains is a good way to make memories.

 Experience the magic of the Shenandoah National Park and explore the area on horseback.
-Skyland Stables provide guided horseback tours and rides on wild ponies all through the day.
+Skyland Stables provides guided horseback tours and rides on wild ponies all through the day.

 This mountain range has five geological provinces: the Adirondack, Appalachian Basin, the Blue Ridge Mountains, the New England Province, and the Piedmont Province.
-The Blue Ridge Mountains and Appalachian Mountains border Botetourt County making it one of the most pretty-looking counties in the region.
+The Blue Ridge Mountains and Appalachian Mountains border Botetourt County, making it one of the prettiest counties in the region.

 These oldest mountain ranges in the United States are known for their fauna, flora, and wildlife.
-The Appalachian Trail is one of the longest trails in the country, and the place attracts a lot of visitors during the summer and winter months.
+The Appalachian Trail is one of the longest trails in the country, and the place attracts many visitors during the summer and winter months.